donnemartin/dev-setup/README.md

 Since we spend so much time in the terminal, we should try to make it a more pleasant and colorful place.

-This step will be automated later in the process when we reach [the section to run the script bootstrap.sh](#using-git-and-the-bootstrap-script) and [the section to run the script .osx](#sensible-osx-defaults).
+### Configuration

+The sections [Step 2: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script) and [Step 3: Run the .osx Script](https://github.com/donnemartin/dev-setup#step-3-run-the-osx-script) contain terminal customizations.

 ## Git

+### Configuration

+Git should have been installed when you ran through the [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools) section.

 ### Usage

 What's a developer without [Git](http://git-scm.com/)?

-Git should have been installed when you ran through the [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools) section.
-The following is provided for reference.

     $ git --version